vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.7.19  =
+= 1.7.20  =
- A bug from 2018 prevented failed orders from being paid with Vipps - now fixed.
+ Just a friendly and dismissible banner for people with Woo Subscriptions informing about the Vipps Recurring Payments plugin

 == Frequently Asked Questions ==